RTEMS/rtems-docs/eng/test-framework.rst

 individual test actions and checks.
 A `test check` determines if the outcome of a test action meets its expectation.
 A `test action` is a program sequence with an observable outcome, for example a function invocation with a return status.
-If the test action outcome is all right, then the test check passes, otherwise the test check fails.
+If a test action produces the expected outcome as determined by the corresponding test check, then this test check passes, otherwise this test check fails.
 The test check failures of a test case are summed up.
 A test case passes, if the failure count of this test case is zero, otherwise the test case fails.
 The test suite passes if all test cases pass, otherwise it fails.

 Test Cases
 ----------